recap-assessment-team/compile-recap-stats/README.md

 So this is a multistep procedure that yields three spreadsheets (tab-delimited, "NA" is null, etc...) meant for direct consumption:
   - `RECAP.dat`\
-    The projection of all the SCSB XML data.
+    The projection of all the Marc XML data.
 As of time of writing, this includes 12.8 million items.
   - `transactions.dat`\
     Takes all the transaction data exported from LAS and, because there